kevin940726/remark-codesandbox/README.md

   extends: string;
   entry?: string;
   query?: string | { [key: string]: string } | URLSearchParams;
-  files?: { [filePath: string]: { content: string } };
+  files?: { [filePath: string]: { content: string | Object } };
 }
 ```

 - `extends`: To make defining custom templates easier, the plugin accepts a `extends` key to let you extend any existing template.
 The value can be any CodeSandbox id, or a `file:` path, or any other custom template id.
+If using `file:` paths, it's recommended to use absolute paths.
+Relative paths are relative to `process.cwd()` by default, in contrast to relative paths defining inline in the code blocks.
 - `entry`: The entry file to show in the template, it's also the file where the code block will replace to.
 Allowing users to use the same template/sandbox with a different file to override.
 - `query`: The query params to be appended to the generated url.
 It will _merge_ and override and key in the [`options.query`](#query) above.
 However, it will be merged and overridden by the query defining inline in the code block meta.
 - `files`: Additional files to merge and override the existing ones.
 The signature follows the [official API](https://codesandbox.io/docs/importing#how-it-works).
 It's recommended to use the `file:` path in `extends` field whenever possible as it's easier to manage and version control.